 A 401k is a type of retirement plan that allows you to make pre-tax contributions from your paycheck to save for retirement.

-Later in this post, I’ll walk you through the pros and cons of both of these plan types.
+Later in this post, I’ll walk you through the pros and cons of these plan types.

-A 401k plan works by having you make pretax contributions from your salary.
+The plan works by having you make pre-tax contributions from your salary.

-The contributions you make are taken out of each of your paychecks during the year and invested in your 401k.
+Your contributions are taken from each of your paychecks during the year and invested in your 401k account.

 This will lower the amount of your paycheck since you are funding the account from your earnings.

 It will also lower the amount of income tax you pay as well.